data-for-good-bg/semantic-schools/csv_importer/dag/README.md

 Originally the csv_importer modules was using SQLAlchemy 2.0.29, but it was downgraded in order to avoid version conflict.

-An attempt to run the DAG with SQLAlchmey 2.0.29 was made, but then the DAG fails with some initialization error.
+An attempt to run the DAG with SQLAlchemy 2.0.29 was made, but then the DAG fails with some initialization error.

 ## Finding the DAG's venv